LightJason/lightjason.github.io/content/about.md

 ---
 title: "About"
 ---
 This project arises during our PhD time, because our research is along [multi-agent systems](https://en.wikipedia.org/wiki/Multi-agent_system).
-Our research projects consider with _traffic_ and _crowd simulation_, but we try to simulation complex _behaviour of human behaviour_.
+Our research projects consider with _traffic_ and _crowd simulation_, but we try to simulation _complex manner of human behaviour_.

 > Malte's research depends on _complex overtaking
 > manoeuvre_ and _norm usage_ with modelling on a high